LukasWoodtli/WebPage/pelican/content/system_construction.md

 ### Cooperative Multitasking (implicit)

-- Compiler automatically inserts code for cooperatice multitasking (implicit)
+- Compiler automatically inserts code for cooperative multitasking (implicit)
 - Each process has a quantum

 At regular intervals, the compiler inserts code to decrease the quantum and calls the scheduler if necessary